umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Manage-Hostnames/index-v9.md

 :::note
 Hostnames added prior to December 8th 2020 will be issued by Let's Encrypt and will continue to be renewed until the hostname is removed or re-added.
 If a hostname is removed and then re-added the DNS should be configured as mentioned in the section above, and then the certificate will be issued and renewed by Cloudflare (with Digicert as the Certificate Authority).

-Find instructions on how to change the certificate for your hostname in the [How to move away from Umbraco Latch](Move-away-from-Latch) article.
+To change the certificate for your hostname, see the [How to move away from using Umbraco Latch](Move-away-from-Latch) article.

-Do note that you will need to **remove the old DNS entry** before the Cloudflare service will generate a new certificate for your hostname.
+You will need to **remove the old DNS entry** before the Cloudflare service generates a new certificate for your Hostname.
 :::

 ### Is your Domain hosted on your own Cloudflare account?